UoS-TV/VOI/docs/TV Studio/procedure.md

     ![tarmons](power/tarmons.jpeg)

+4. **IMPORTANT!** When shutting things down, do not shut anything else down apart from the equipment listed above.
+Other parts of the department rely on the TV Studio's systems running.

-## PCR (Front Row)
+## PCR

+### Front Row

-1. In the rack closest to the TAR, turn on the vision mixer panel.
+1. In the rack closest to the TAR, turn on the 'POWER A' of the Sony vision mixer panel.

     ![vismix-panel](power/vismix-panel.jpeg)